jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 Here we're saying, to define an adder you need 3 things.
-You need an add operation `1`, you need a zero `2`, and you need a proof of addition `3` which is a homomorphism from our chip to the natural numbers.
+You need an add operation `1`, you need a zero `2`, and you need a proof of addition `3`.
+The proof of addition is the
+homomorphism from our chip to the natural numbers.
 Furthermore we don't specify the input type, which is represented by `τ`.
+This is done because we want a baseless chip design.
-We're fine with arbitrary inputs, (eg baseless addition), As long as we can interpreted this, represented by `μ`.
+We're fine with arbitrary inputs,
+As long as we can interpreted this, represented by `μ`.
 A concrete example of `μ` would be an interpertation into binary values: